open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 of your needs when instrumenting
 [Spring Boot](https://spring.io/projects/spring-boot) applications.

-You can't use the OpenTelemetry Java agent with Spring Boot Native image applications, but you still can instrument your code using OpenTelemetry [Spring Boot starter].
+The OpenTelemetry [Spring Boot starter] can help you in the following cases:
+*  with Spring Boot Native image applications for which the OpenTelemetry Java agent does not work
+*  the startup overhead of the OpenTelemetry Java agent exceeds your requirements
+*  the OpenTelemetry Java agent might not work if your application already uses another Java monitoring agent

 [Spring Boot starter]:
   https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using.build-systems.starters